There is a limit to the number of absences that a student can accrue. Excused absences are not considered under the policy described below.

 Illnesses: Parents must contact the Receptionist by 7:30 am.
 Students who become ill during the day must report immediately to a Director of Student Life who will assist the student with arrangements to go home.

 Planned absences: The School must be alerted, in advance, if a student plans to miss a class, athletic commitment or special program.
-A Planned Absence Form (available on the website or from the Receptionist) must be completed and submitted two days prior to the planned absence.
+A Planned Absence Form (available online or from the Receptionist) must be completed and submitted two days prior to the planned absence.
 Failure to complete the form in a timely manner will result in absences being considered as unreported/unexcused.

 Students who are late to school must report immediately to the Receptionist.
 The first tardy will result in a warning, the second in an after-school detention.
 The third tardy will result in a meeting with the student, parents, and the Dean of Academics.